|Lesson 6||Mixed content |

 The following slide show displays an example of working with mixed content.

-2) The element declaration for REVIEW in the previous example could be written REVIEW like this.
+- The declaration for REVIEW in the previous example could be written REVIEW like this.

 XML Mixed Content